cloudmesh/client/docs/source/man/man.rst

     Usage:
         quit

+    Description:
         Action to be performed whne quit is typed

 quit